Saverio Principini: Television and film

 Sage composes frequently for both television and film.
 In 2009, he co-wrote the title track for Sony's The Lodger (starring Alfred Molina) with composer John Frizzel, featuring vocals by classical singer, Sasha Lazard.
 Sage's music was likewise featured in NBC's Surrender Dorothy (Diane Keaton), and Marvel's Dr. Strange.
 Sage also provided music for The Oprah Winfrey Show, The Dr. Oz Show, and subsequently produced music for the CW network show The Search for the Next Doll for the band The Pussycat Dolls.
 In 2011, Sage composed additional music for the documentary film, Beats, Rhymes & Life: The Travels of a Tribe Called Quest.
 Beyond the United States, Sage's music can be heard in Italy's most-watched TV series, I Cesaroni, as well as in other shows such as Un medico in famiglia, and the 1994 series, Valley of the Dolls.

 The song "I soliti", co-written with Vasco Rossi, was featured in the closing scene and credits of the film, Questa storia qua, which was presented as a special selection at the 2010 Venice International Film Festival.
 "I soliti" was also number one for two consecutive weeks on F.I.M.I.'s singles charts.
-Sage also recently scored music for the documentary films Una su tre and Get Together Girls.
+Sage also scored music for the documentary films Una su tre and Get Together Girls.
+His co-wrote Gli Sbagli Che Fai for singer Vasco Rossi which in 2024 was featured as the theme music for the Netflix show Il Supervissuto.

 Musical Partnerships

 Sage has produced prominent duets featuring Cristina Scabbia of Lacuna Coil alongside Italian music icon Franco Battiato, and also Leona Lewis with Biagio Antonacci.
 Both duets debuted at the top of the charts in Italy.
 Sage wrote and produced music with crossover Opera soprano Filippa Giordano for Sony Mexico as well.

 Along with engineer Michael Tacci, Sage produced The Tigers, an LA indie band appearing on Thrive Records' compilation His Hers by Amanda Scheer, which spotlighted such talents as Oasis, Daft Punk, and Ryan Adams.

 Sage has also worked with many international producers including Humberto Gatica, Patrick Leonard, Geoff Westley, Joe Vannelli, Celso Valli, Lee Curreri, and more recently, Joe Chiccarelli, and Claudio Guidetti.
 Sage has also conducted international musical collaborations with John Shanks, Wyclef Jean, and Sergio Mendez.

+Sage in his career also focused on the discovery, development and production of many indie artists including Amana Melomé, Jameson Burt, Chris Wood, Neila Dar and many others.